 These are just a small fraction of the new laws that are already affecting the lives of North Dakotans.
 While some of these laws may be quite popular and beneficial, passing so many laws at one time makes it difficult for individuals to either conform their behavior to them (in the case of new criminal laws) or take advantage of the new benefits and rights created by them.

 Contact a North Dakota Lawyer Today

-Your experienced North Dakota legal team at O’Keeffe O’Brien Lyson Foss are ready to assist you in navigating the new legal landscape of the state.
+Your experienced North Dakota legal team at O’Keeffe O’Brien Lyson Attorneys are ready to assist you in navigating the new legal landscape of the state.
 Contact us to discuss your legal questions and needs, or call 701-235-8000 or 877-235-8002.